 The ambitious mission of the Office on African American Affairs cannot be accomplished by Milwaukee County alone.
 This is why the Office will lead a strategy that utilizes robust partnerships throughout the community to conduct a collective impact approach to its mission.
 The first step in a successful collective impact approach, aside from assessing current community resources and building partnerships, is hearing from the community.
 One of the first activities of the Office will be to hold a series of community meetings in Milwaukee County to get the community’s perspective on how the mission of the Office on African American Affairs can be accomplished.

-A recent research report provides more information about the OAAA’s importance and upcoming activities.
+Research report: provides more information about the OAAA’s importance and upcoming activities

 To contact the Office on African American Affairs, email AfricanAmericanAffairs@milwaukeecountywi.gov